 Information is shared with parents at termly Parents Evenings, using a Record of Development Summary and in an end of year report.
 The overall school Year R data is also submitted to Hampshire and the Department for Education (DfE).

-During the 2017-2018 academic year, Year 1-Year 5 pupils in our school will be assessed, and their learning and progress monitored using a system aligned with the end of year objectives in the new National Curriculum.
+The pupils in Years 1-6 in our school will be assessed, and their learning and progress monitored using a system aligned with the end of year objectives in the new National Curriculum.
 At Cornerstone we are using a system which is in line with guidance from the National Association of Head Teachers (NAHT), and has been discussed with the Head of Assessment within the Local Authority.

 Click this link to view the Y1 NC Assessment Journey